freedomofpress/encryption-works/encryption_works.md

 Traditionally, computer users were encouraged to create and choose a password and attach some numbers onto the end of it.
 This would lead to passwords such as "Tr0ub4dor&3," to reference a popular [XKCD comic](https://xkcd.com/936/).
 The problem with this password is that it's hard to remember and it's not especially secure against a brute-force password-guessing attack.

 Passphrases are longer than passwords."The quick fox jumps over the lazy dog" is a long and memorable passphrase, but is a common phrase, so it's not a good idea to use it.
 The aforementioned XKCD comic's advice is to come up with a passphrase of unconnected words, such as "correct horse battery staple."
 This is good advice, but it's surprisingly hard to come up with four or five words that are truly unconnected.
-Humans are bad at randomness, and words often come in groups -- I say brown, you think cow; I say garden, you think shed.
+Humans are bad at randomness, and often think of words in groups -- I say brown, you think cow; I say garden, you think shed.

 The solution is to externally randomize the words that constitute your passphrase.
 This is where [Diceware](http://world.std.com/~reinhold/diceware.html) comes in -- using dice to choose the words of your passphrase increases its randomness and its security.